Skip to content

 However, it does not cover pregnancy and birth if you take out Basic, Bronze or Silver Cover.

 Yes.
-If you are separating or divorcing from your partner and have Family Health Insurance, you must switch to Single Parent Health Insurance.
+If you are separating or divorcing from your partner and have Family health insurance, many insurers require you to switch to Single Parent health insurance.

 If you do not switch, your insurer could refuse to pay your claim.